SJBRF/asic_design_course2024/README.md

 --------

-**Lab 2: Spike Simulation using RISC-V GNU toolchain**
+**Lab 2: Simulation using Spike simulator**

-Simulate the same C program used above (sum1ton.c) using the spike simulator and debug the RISC-V instructions The command for running the spike simulation is
+Task: Simulate the same C program used above (sum1ton.c) using the spike simulator and debug the RISC-V instructions

+A RISC-V ISA is a simulator, enabling the testing and analysis of RISC-V programs without the need for actual hardware.
+Spike is a free, open-source C++ simulator for the RISC-V ISA that models a RISC-V core and cache system.
+It can be used to run programs and a Linux kernel, and can be a starting point for running software on a RISC-V target.

+The command for running the spike simulation is

  	spike -d pk sum1ton_O1.o